volodymyrhudyma/blog/content/blog/2020-10-13-usememo-in-react.md

 On the one hand, the array of users is created only once, but on the other hand, we are making an unnecessary function call.

-Remember that performance optimizations are not free.
+Performance optimizations always come with a cost but do not always come with a benefit to offset that cost.

-They always come with a cost but do not always come with a benefit to offset that cost.
+#### More examples

-Read [this article](https://blog.logrocket.com/rethinking-hooks-memoization/) to find out more about overusing this hook.
+Read [this article](https://blog.logrocket.com/rethinking-hooks-memoization/) to find out more examples of overusing this hook.

 ## Summary